CollinMcKinney/Concord/README.md

 Change to the project root directory and run:
 `node bootstrap.js`

-Alternatively if you're using VSCode you can u
+Alternatively if you're using VSCode you can use the task runner / build configurations to choose the "Bootstrap Concord" option.